I am a psychologist and pharmacologist, PhD in Health, Psychology, and Psychiatry,

-I am currently conducting scientific research through the Sant Joan de Déu Hospital (Barcelona), the Spanish Society of Psychedelic Medicine (SemPSI), and the Medical Anthropology Research Center (MARC; Universitat Rovira i Virgili), studying psychedelic drugs.
+I am currently Study coordinator at Sant Joan de Déu Hospital (Barcelona), and researcher at the same hospital, at the Spanish Society of Psychedelic Medicine (SemPSI), and at the Medical Anthropology Research Center (MARC; Universitat Rovira i Virgili).

 My primary interest is to approach complex phenomena using a combination of different disciplines and lenses.
 I am convinced that only a broad, integrative vision will allow us to understand what all this is about.